nl-design-system/documentatie/figma/figma-components.md

 Names of states should exactly match between component variants.
 This means also capitalisation of names, `focus=on` and `Focus=on` resolve in two separate variant instances.

 Set a component’s default variant to the top left of the variant frame.
 This allow instances to select the default component variant by default.
+This is also the variant that appears in the Assets panel.

 ## Locking components